-Biochar is relatively resistant to decomposition compared with fresh organic matter or compost, so represents a long-term carbon store (very high confidence).
-Biochars produced at higher temperature (>450°C) and from woody material have greater stability than those produced at lower temperature (300-450°C), and from manures (very high confidence) (Singh et al. 2012; Wang et al. 2016b).
-Biochar stability is influenced by soil properties: biochar carbon can be further stabilised by interaction with clay minerals and native SOM (medium evidence) (Fang et al. 2015).
-Biochar stability is estimated to range from decades to thousands of years, for different biochars in different applications (Singh et al. 2015; Wang et al. 2016).
-Biochar stability decreases as ambient temperature increases (limited evidence) (Fang et al. 2017).

-Biochar can enhance soil carbon stocks through 'negative priming', in which rhizodeposits are stabilised through sorption of labile carbon on biochar, and formation of biochar-organo-mineral complexes (Weng et al. 2015, 2017, 2018; Wang et al. 2016b).
-Conversely, some studies show increased turnover of native soil carbon ('positive priming') due to enhanced soil microbial activity induced by biochar.
-In clayey soils, positive priming is minor and short-lived compared to negative priming effects, which dominate in the medium to long term (Singh and Cowie 2014; Wang et al. 2016b).
-Negative priming has been observed particularly in loamy grassland soil (Ventura et al. 2015) and clay-dominated soils, whereas positive priming is reported in sandy soils (Wang et al. 2016b) and those with low carbon content (Ding et al. 2018).
+- 27 Biochar is relatively resistant to decomposition compared with fresh organic matter or compost, so - 28 represents a long-term C store (very high confidence).
+Biochars produced at higher temperature (> - 29 450°C) and from woody material have greater stability than those produced at lower temperature (300- - 30 450°C), and from manures (very high confidence) (Singh et al. 2012; Wang et al. 2016b).
+Biochar - 31 stability is influenced by soil properties: biochar carbon can be further stabilised by interaction with - 32 clay minerals and native soil organic matter (medium evidence) (Fang et al. 2015).
+Biochar stability is - 33 estimated to range from decades to thousands of years, for different biochars in different applications - 34 (Singh et al., 2015; Wang et al., 2016).
+Biochar stability decreases as ambient temperature increases - 35 (limited evidence) (Fang et al. 2017). - 36 Biochar can enhance soil carbon stocks through "negative priming", in which rhizodeposits are - 37 stabilised through sorption of labile C on biochar, and formation of biochar-organo-mineral complexes - 38 (Weng et al. 2015, 2017, 2018; Wang et al. 2016b).
+Conversely, some studies show increased turnover - 39 of native soil carbon ("positive priming") due to enhanced soil microbial activity induced by biochar. - 40 In clayey soils, positive priming is minor and short-lived compared to negative priming effects, which - dominate in the medium to long-term (Singh and Cowie 2014; Wang et al. 2016b).
+Negative priming - has been observed particularly in loamy grassland soil (Ventura et al. 2015) and clay-dominated soils, - 43 whereas positive priming is reported in sandy soils (Wang et al. 2016b) and those with low C content - 44 (Ding et al. 2018). - Biochar can provide additional climate change mitigation by decreasing nitrous oxide (N2O) emissions - 46 from soil, due in part to decreased substrate availability for denitrifying organisms, related to the molar - 47 H/C ratio of the biochar (Cayuela et al. 2015).
+However, this impact varies widely: meta-analyses found

-Biochar can provide additional climate-change mitigation by decreasing nitrous oxide (N_2O) emissions from soil, due in part to decreased substrate availability for denitrifying organisms, related to the molar H/C ratio of the biochar (Cayuela et al. 2015).
-However, this impact varies widely: meta-analyses found an average decrease in N_2O emissions from soil of 30-54%, (Cayuela et al. 2015; Borchard et al. 2019; Moore 2002), although another study found no significant reduction in field conditions when weighted by the inverse of the number of observations per site (Verhoeven et al. 2017).
-Biochar has been observed to reduce methane emissions from flooded soils, such as rice paddies, though, as for N_2O , results vary between studies and increases have also been observed (He et al. 2017; Kammann et al. 2017).
-Biochar has also been found to reduce methane uptake by dryland soils, though the effect is small in absolute terms (Jeffery et al. 2016).

-Additional climate benefits of biochar can arise through: reduced nitrogen fertiliser requirements, due to reduced losses of nitrogen through leaching and/or volatilisation (Singh et al. 2010) and enhanced biological nitrogen fixation (Van Zwieten et al. 2015); increased yields of crop, forage, vegetable and tree species (Biederman and Harpole 2013), particularly in sandy soils and acidic tropical soils (Simon et al. 2017); avoided GHG emissions from manure that would otherwise be stockpiled, crop residues that would be burned or processing residues that would be landfilled; and reduced GHG emissions from compost when biochar is added (Agyarko-Mintah et al. 2017; Wu et al. 2017a).
+- an average decrease in N2O emissions from soil of 30-54%, (Cayuela et al. 2015) (Moore 2002; - 2 Borchard et al. 2019), although another study found no significant reduction in field conditions when - 3 weighted by the inverse of the number of observations per site (Verhoeven et al. 2017).
+Biochar has - 4 been observed to reduce methane emissions from flooded soils, such as rice paddies, though, as for - 5 N2O, results vary between studies and increases have also been observed (He et al. 2017; KAMMANN - 6 et al. 2017).
+Biochar has also been found to reduces methane uptake by dryland soils, though the effect - 7 is small in absolute terms (Jeffery et al. 2016). - 8 Additional climate benefits of biochar can arise through reduced N fertiliser requirements, due to - 9 reduced losses of N through leaching and/or volatilization (Singh, Hatton, Balwant, & Cowie, 2010) - and enhanced biological nitrogen fixation (Van Zwieten et al. 2015); increased yields of crop, forage, - vegetable and tree species (Biederman and Stanley Harpole 2013), particularly in sandy soils and acidic - 12 tropical soils (Simon et al. 2017); avoided GHG emissions from manure that would otherwise be - stockpiled, crop residues that would be burned or processing residues that would be landfilled; and - reduced GHG emissions from compost when biochar is added (Agyarko-Mintah et al. 2017; Wu et al. - 15 2017a).